sunwonlikeyou/MeshLifter/README.md

 demo.py :  To visualize 2D pose(input), reconstructed 3D Mesh and corresponding 2D images(Not input)
 test.py :  To quantitatively evaluated this project

+And you have to change the path of annoatation file, pretrained model and smpl files..